-Seattle is perched right on the edge of the Puget Sound — a body of water that stretches out for about 100 miles north to south, from the top of Washington all the way to the capital city Olympia.
+Because of its location right on the edge of the Puget Sound, taking a ferry from the shores of Seattle to nearby towns can be a unique way to see more of the state.
 Just across the Puget Sound from Seattle are cities located on the Kitsap Peninsula, and within the body of the Puget Sound are several islands large and small.
-Because of this proximity to the water, getting out on the water is popular throughout the year.
-But if you don’t own your own boat or have a friend who does, then you might assume you’re out of luck.
-Think again.
+Because of this watery location, getting out on the Sound is popular throughout the year, and Seattle's ferries are an easy and affordable way to explore.

 Washington State is home to the largest ferry fleet in the U.S., and several of these run out of Seattle.
 Getting out on the water is as simple as walking onto a ferry, and you can turn the journey into a day trip pretty easily.
 Visit towns on the other side of the Puget Sound or even some of the islands if you branch out of the Washington State Ferry system and look at private ferries or boats as well.
 Washington State Ferries will generally allow you to drive on, bike on or walk on board.
 Private ferries and tourism boats don’t.